Skip to main content

 All residents are currently required to pay a Basic Daily Fee (BDF) which is set by government at 85% of the single base rate of the Age Pension.
 This contribution partially funds services like meals, cleaning and laundry.

-Fees: The BDF will not change under these reforms.
+The BDF has not changed under these reforms.
 Fully supported residents will continue to only pay the BDF, and partially supported residents will continue to only pay the BDF and a contribution towards their accommodation costs (ie DAC/RAC).
+The BDF as at 1 November 2025 is $65.55.

 2. Hotelling Supplement Contribution - HSC